One major aspect of buying a home that can confuse first-time buyers is stamp duty.

 Until stamp duty rates were changed in July 2020, first-time buyers in England paid no stamp duty on the first £300,000 of their property’s purchase price as long as that price didn’t exceed £500,000.

 However, since July 2020, and until June 30, 2021, first-time buyers are exempt from stamp duty on the first £500,000 of a property’s purchase price as part of the extended stamp duty ‘holiday’.
 In Wales, first-time buyers pay the same rates of Land Transaction Tax (LTT) as other buyers.

 A first-time buyer is someone who has never purchased a property before.

-As well as main residences, first-time buyers must also have never bought an investment property or inherited a home from relatives.
+As well as main residences, first-time buyers must also have never bought an investment property or inherited one.

 If you’re buying a property with someone else, both of you must be classed as first-time buyers in order to qualify for any stamp duty relief.